Skip to main contentSkip to navigation

 The pool is imported read-only from the drive images using loopback devices on a dedicated recovery workstation.
 We verify the pool status, check for data errors using zpool status -v, and extract individual datasets, zvols, and snapshots.
 For zvols used as VM storage (Proxmox, bhyve), we mount the guest filesystem to verify the VM data is intact.
 Snapshots are preserved; if the live dataset has corruption but a recent snapshot is clean, we recover from the snapshot.

-Same transparent model as our RAID recovery pricing: per-drive imaging based on each drive's condition, plus a $400-$800 pool reconstruction fee covering vdev analysis, pool import, and dataset extraction.
-No data recovered = no charge.
+Same transparent model as our RAID recovery pricing: per-drive imaging fees depend on whether each drive needs firmware repair or clean bench head swaps.
+The pool reconstruction fee covers vdev reconstruction, uberblock analysis, and dataset extraction.

 Service TierPrice Range (Per Drive)Description